Benitex/Automatic-Level-Scaling/README.md

 ### Creating new difficulties

-There are three pre-defined difficulties, but you can add your own new ones by using the function `Difficulty.new(id:, fixed_increase:, random_increase:` in `Settings.rb`.
+There are some pre-defined difficulties, but you can add your own new ones by using the function `Difficulty.new(id:, fixed_increase:, random_increase:` in `Settings.rb`.

 * `id` is the value stored in `TRAINERVARIABLE` or `WILDVARIABLE`
 * `random_increase` is a random value that increases the pokemon level